goutham-05/ts-node-starter/README.md

 ## Available Scripts

 You can use the following npm scripts to manage and develop your project:
+- `dev` — Start the project in development mode with automatic transpilation.
 - `clean` — Remove coverage data, cache, and transpiled files.
 - `prebuild` — Lint source files and tests before building.
 - `build` — Transpile TypeScript to ES6.